-For the year ended November 30, 2022, the Company had one customer that generated more than 10% of the Company's total revenues (during fiscal 2021 one customer accounted for more than 10% of revenue).
+For the year ended November 30, 2023, the Company had one customer that generated more than 10% of the Company's total revenues (during fiscal 2022 one customer accounted for more than 10% of revenue).
+In 2023, the largest customer sales represented 15% of total revenues.